 LIBOR is being wound down and there are now clear end dates for all of the LIBOR panels.
 Here we explain what firms need to know about LIBOR transition.

 A key consideration of LIBOR transition is balance sheet exposure and how affected firms can move their stock of LIBOR linked contracts to alternative risk-free rates – see our September 2018 Dear CEO letter to the UK’s largest banks and insurers for information.

-In addition, even if you establish your firm has no balance sheet exposure, it may still be exposed to other risks from LIBOR transition.
-We therefore expect Boards and senior managers to put necessary arrangements in place to identify their firms’ exposures to LIBOR and to ensure their transition away from LIBOR, before the end of 2021, does not harm their clients or how markets operate.
+In addition, even if you establish your firm has no balance sheet exposure, you may still be exposed to other risks from LIBOR transition.
+We therefore expect Boards and senior managers to put necessary arrangements in place to identify their firms’ exposures to LIBOR and to ensure their transition away from LIBOR does not harm their clients or how markets operate.
 See more information on other considerations and an explanation of potential conduct risks associated with LIBOR transition.

 Firms should conduct an end-to-end inventory of LIBOR exposure.
 This should cover the full range of processes and systems, including for example (where relevant), pricing, valuation, risk management and booking.
 It should also cover contracts with clients, counterparties, creditors, employees, suppliers and others.
 These may include in-house or ancillary systems and where third-party vendors provide critical systems, firms should get assurance on timely software upgrades in order to use alternative rates.